Efficient-Scalable-Machine-Learning/DeepRewire/README.md

 ## Overview

 DeepRewire provides tools to convert standard neural network parameters into a rewireable form that can be optimized using the DEEPR and SoftDEEPR algorithms.
-This allows for maintaining network sparsity during training.
+This allows for gaining network sparsity during training.

 ## Features